-Applied public policy, chemical dependency, computer forensics, developmental/adapted physical education, earth science, electronic writing, fraud examination, geographic information systems, industrial technology, management information systems, geology, philosophy, women's studies/gender studies, wetlands ecology
+Applied public policy, chemical dependency, computer forensics, developmental/adapted physical education, earth science, electronic writing, fraud examination, geographic information systems, industrial technology, management information systems, geology, philosophy, women's studies/gender studies, wetlands ecology, human performance

 Fourteen programs, including chiropractic, dentistry, engineering, law, medicine, mortuary science, occupational therapy, optometry, osteopathy, pharmacy, physical therapy, physician assistant, podiatry, veterinary medicine